 Chobe National Park

 The riverfront is the best area in Chobe for wildlife due to the life-bringing waters of the permanent Chobe River.
 Whilst there is game here all year round, the very best months are in the dry season from about May to October.
-At this time elephants frolic in the river, there are good numbers of buffalos and sable antelope, predators such as lions are never far away, and there is a diverse range of other general wildlife such as hippo, giraffe, zebra, jackal, warthog, and kudu.
+At this time elephants frolic in the river, there are good numbers of buffalos and sable antelope, predators such as lions are never far away, and there is a diverse range of other general wildlife such as hippos, giraffes, zebras, jackals, warthogs, and kudus.

 Best time to visit Chobe National Park

 Meet our Chobe National Park Specialists